It’s time to master your career

 What are the career opportunities after graduation?

-You will be qualified to work as an advanced practitioner or educator/ researcher within the field of popular music practice and related creative industries.
+You will be qualified to work as an advanced practitioner or educator/researcher within the field of popular music practice and related creative industries.

 Can I get a loan to cover tuition fees?

 However, dependent on your nationality, there may be local funding options available which cover fees or your living costs during your studies.
-Please find an overview over here.
+Please find an overview here.

 Can I pay the fees in instalments?